prototypo/persistenturls/src/README.txt

   http://purlz.org/project/purl/downloads/purlz-1.0b1.zip

-6)  Errors may occur on the server because the PURL server requires a reindexing of NetKernel's entrypoints.
-Do that by going to:
+6)  Errors may occur on server restart because the PURL server requires a reindexing of NetKernel's entrypoints.
+Do not worry.
+Reindex by going to:

   http://localhost:1060/ep+name@app_ext_introspect_reindex